jackyzha0/jackyzha0.github.io/content/thoughts/Urbit.md

 - Azimuth: ID
 - Ames: Network

+> imo, falls into the category of vaporwave tech that never manifested itself into anything useful

 ## OS
 In 1974 a computer was a mainframe the size of a room and was shared by hundreds of people.
 By 1984 a computer was the size of a desk and everyone had their own PC.
 The PC was more flexible and more fun, so it won by a wide margin.
 Then, with the rise of the internet, the PC’s flexibility slowly became irrelevant -- we’re more or less back to the timesharing model of the 1970s.